drfranknlee/udc-for-image-analytics/scenario1/index.md

 <img src=rm/T101389-s1-autotagdataset.png>

-## 4. Custom-tag the New Dataset
+## 4. Custom-tag New Dataset

-To preserve the newly-tagged files as a collecton (or dataset), you'll use custom-tagging to populate "u2-dataset" with value "T101389-s1".
+To preserve the collection of files processed by AutoTag policy above as a dataset, you'll use custom-tagging to populate "u2-dataset" tag with value "T101389-s1".
 By doing so, you can find this collection of data quickly.

-You will select the files (ie using select-all box in this case) and click on "add tags".
+Click on the "select all" box to pick all the files and then click on "add tags".

 <img src=rm/T101389-s1-04-select-files-to-add-tags.png>